Bobisreallyme/TestRepo/README.md

 Livestream URLs and associated metadata (titles, dates) are collected from YouTube channels using the following approach:

 - **Channel Information Retrieval:** Channel URLs and corresponding spreadsheet names are read from an ODS file.
 - **Scraping Livestream URLs:** Selenium WebDriver is used to scroll through each channel's page, loading and extracting all livestream URLs.
-In this particular case, because we are using google colab, I use google_colab_selenium (Jacob Padilla, https://github.com/jpjacobpadilla/Google-Colab-Selenium/tree/main) to run Selenium in colab
+In this particular case, because we are using google colab, we use google_colab_selenium (Jacob Padilla, https://github.com/jpjacobpadilla/Google-Colab-Selenium/tree/main) to run Selenium in colab
 - **Fetching Metadata with YouTube API:** Each livestream URL is queried using the YouTube Data API to retrieve metadata such as video title and upload date.
 - **Organizing and Saving Data:** Retrieved metadata (titles, URLs, dates) are sorted chronologically and saved in an ODS file for further analysis.